Quickstart

 { "p": "Hello from DocPayload!", "style": "title" },

-{ "p": "This PDF was generated from a JSON definition using the DocPayload API.
-You can add [b]bold text[/b], [i]italic text[/i], [fontcolor, #0066CC]colored text[/fontcolor], tables, lists, images, barcodes, and much more.", "style": "body" }
+{ "p": "This document was generated from a JSON definition using the DocPayload API.
+You can add [b]bold text[/b], [i]italic text[/i], [color, #0066CC]colored text[/color], tables, lists, images, barcodes, and much more.", "style": "body" }

 ]